 - Good smells.
 If you’re going to leave right before the showing and come back immediately following, a nice smelling candle can help set the tone.
 Many buyers walk into a house and comment when it smells nice (or bad!).

 - Curb Appeal.
 Make sure you don’t have dead plants out front.
 Cut the grass regularly while you’re on the market.
+Take a broom to the cobwebs around your door.
 You have once chance to make a good impression.

 - Leave.
 Don’t be those sellers that stick around while the potential buyers are there.
 It gets weird and the buyers never feel comfortable.

-Price, location, and marketing will help sell your home.
-However, follow some of these tips to help your house standout from others.
+Price, location, and marketing will help sell your New Orleans home.
+However, follow some of these tips above to help your house stand out from others.

-Want to chat with Leslie about selling your New Orleans home?
-Send your info below.
+Want to chat with us about selling your New Orleans home?
+Text us!